Veraprot/letters-game/README.md

   - Define the game's known dictionary (see bellow).
   - Start a new game by providing a board.
   - Validate a play.
-- You can use any boilerplate or start project.
-If you need help with this, let us know and we will share a quick-starter project promptly.
-- Keep your code **separated from the boilerplate**, so it's easier to review your work.
-- We prefer TypeScript or typed JavaScript, or GoLang.

 ### Rules of the game